saiichihashimoto/mongoose-normalizr/README.md

 - ```mongooseSchemas``` *(Object)*: An object mapping mongoose model names to mongoose schemas.
 The keys are not the normalizr entity key names, due to mongoose using [model names in ```ref``` fields](http://mongoosejs.com/docs/api.html#query_Query-populate).
 - ```normalizrEntityKeys``` *(Object)*: An object mapping mongoose model names to normalizr entity key names.
 This allows the resulting entities to map to each other properly.

-## Mongoose Models (non)support

-Mongoose schemas are [now isomporphic and can be used in the browser](http://mongoosejs.com/docs/browser.html) while mongoose models exist in the context of a server. normalizr exists primarily for browser use cases and, besides model names, nothing on the model is necessary to generate the normalizr entities.